bxparks/AceTime/examples/MemoryBenchmark/README.md

 with 183 elements uses 1464 extra bytes of flash; a `zonedbx::kLinkRegistry` with 207 elements uses 1656 extra bytes.

+In v1.7, the virtual destructor on the `Clock` base class was removed.
+This reduced the flash usage by 618 bytes on AVR processors , 328 bytes on the SAMD21, but only 50-60 bytes on other 32-bit processors.
+Also in v1.6, the various `printShortNameTo()` or `printShortTo()` was changed to replace the underscore in the zone names (e.g. `Los_Angeles`) with spaces (e.g. `Los Angeles`) to be more human friendly.
+This made little difference in the flash memory consumption, except on the ESP32 where it increased by 200-300 bytes.

 ## Arduino Nano

 * 16MHz ATmega328P